nolim1t/docker-bitcoinknots/README.md

 This is mostly the same, minus a few other differences.
 You may see the [original project](https://github.com/lncm/docker-bitcoind) which is mostly the same build regime.

+### Diferences

+I've removed the verification component, but ideally I'd like to be able to verify releases the same way as I do with bitcoin core.
+If anyone has a PGP key that I could verify for the sources in github please let me know.
+It's good to have a healthy paranoia when dealing with finances.

 ## Maintainer notes

 ### Environment variables